Tod Hagan, service-oriented architecture expert and director of intelligence surveillance and reconnaissance solutions

 Hagan: Information sharing is the way ahead to achieve dominance on the battlefield, and what we're seeing SOA provide is advanced levels of data fusion.
 Now you have all this heterogeneous information and services being exposed to one network, one system.
 Then that information is being aggregated and fused.
 That level of fusion is really the holy grail of intelligence.
 That holy grail is the ability to predict the intent of your adversary.
 In a business world, I imagine that's the same thing: What's my competitor going to do next?

 You use ontology modeling and semantic services as part of your SOA approach.
-Can you explain
+Can you explain that?

 Hagan: Ontology is just a data model that describes the system.
 In the intelligence community, you would have ontology concepts to represent, let's say, a signal intelligence sensor.
 There would be a concept to represent the analysts who operates that system, and for users of the system, and where that data from that systems is published.
 It's a way to model the problem domain.